UniMath/agda-unimath/src/metric-spaces/short-functions-metric-spaces.lagda.md

   {l1 l2 l3 l4 : Level} (A : Metric-Space l1 l2) (B : Metric-Space l3 l4)
   where

+  abstract
     is-uniformly-continuous-is-short-function-Metric-Space :
-    (f : map-type-Metric-Space A B) → is-short-function-Metric-Space A B f → is-uniformly-continuous-map-Metric-Space A B f is-uniformly-continuous-is-short-function-Metric-Space =
+      (f : map-type-Metric-Space A B) → is-short-function-Metric-Space A B f → is-uniformly-continuous-map-Metric-Space A B f
+    is-uniformly-continuous-is-short-function-Metric-Space =
       is-uniformly-continuous-is-short-function-Premetric-Space
         ( premetric-Metric-Space A)
         ( premetric-Metric-Space B)
 ```

 ## See also